Shinzan

-Shinzan (シンザン; 2 April 1961 – 13 July 1996) was a thoroughbred racehorse that won the Japanese Triple Crown.
+Shinzan (シンザン, Shinzan) was a Thoroughbred racehorse that won the Japanese Triple Crown.
+He is known for being only the second horse in Japanese racing history to do so.
+He was called "sharp as a hatchet" during his career, and continues to be referred to as a "divine horse."

 Background

-Shinzan was a bay horse bred by Yoshimatsu Matsuhashi.
-He was sired by Irish Derby winner Hindostan.
-His dam, Hayanobori was a great-granddaughter of the Irish mare Beautiful Dreamer who was imported to Japan in the 1930s and became extremely influential: her other descendants included the Japanese classic winners Kazuyoshi, Jitsu Homare, Hakuryo and Meiji Hikari.
-Shinzan was foaled on April 2, 1961, in the Hokkaidō Prefecture.
+Shinzan was a bay horse bred by Yoshimatsu Matsuhashi, and was foaled in Urakawa, Hokkaido on April 2, 1961.
+He was sired by Irish Derby winner Hindostan (horse).
+His dam, Hayanobori, was a great-granddaughter of the Irish mare Beautiful Dreamer who was imported to Japan in the 1930s and became extremely influential; her other descendants included the Japanese classic winners Kazuyoshi, Jitsu Homare, Hakuryo and Meiji Hikari.

 Racing career

-Shinzan was generally considered to be the best Japanese racehorse of the post-war era and became the first horse to win all 5 big titles of Japan including the Japanese Triple Crown.
+Shinzan was generally considered to be the best Japanese racehorse of the post-war era and became the first horse to win all 5 contemporary big titles of Japan.
 He became the second horse to win the Japanese Triple Crown and was named Japanese Horse of the Year in 1964.
 Shinzan won the Arima Kinen, Takarazuka Kinen and Tenno Sho (Autumn) as a four-year-old, defending his Horse of the Year title.
+He became the subject of an ad campaign after his career, with the catchphrase "Surpass Shinzan" being coined in the decades before another horse, Mr. C. B., finally won the Triple Crown again.

+Two-year-old season (1963)

+Shinzan took part in his maiden race in November, 1963, a week later than originally planned because he would have competed against another colt of Hindostan, Umeno Chikara, who was highly anticipated at the time; Shinzan's trainer, Takeda, believed Shinzan wouldn't stand a chance against him.